-The bill H. 3613 proposes the creation of the Executive Office of Health and Policy in South Carolina, which will integrate the Departments of Health Financing, Public Health, Aging, Intellectual and Related Disabilities, and Behavioral Health.
-The office will be led by a Secretary of Health and Policy, appointed by the Governor with legislative consent, who will be responsible for developing a comprehensive State Health Services Plan and overseeing regulations from the various departments.
-The bill also includes amendments to the South Carolina Code, such as repealing Chapter 49 related to the Department of Alcohol and Other Drug Abuse Services, and outlines interim appointments for department directors to ensure a smooth transition during the 2025-2026 fiscal year.
+The bill H. 3613 proposes the establishment of the Executive Office of Health and Policy within the South Carolina state government, which will include the Departments of Health Financing, Public Health, Aging, Intellectual and Related Disabilities, and Behavioral Health.
+The Secretary of Health and Policy, appointed by the Governor with the consent of the Senate and House, will lead this office and is tasked with developing a comprehensive State Health Services Plan, overseeing regulations from the component departments, and facilitating data sharing and administrative service consolidation.
+The bill also includes amendments to various sections of the South Carolina Code to reflect the creation of this new office and its departments, including the repeal of Chapter 49 related to the Department of Alcohol and Other Drug Abuse Services.

 Statutes affected: 12/12/2024: 1-30-10, 8-17-370, 44-1-20, 44-1-315, 44-1-30, 44-6-140, 44-7-77, 44-7-180, 44-9-95, 44-20-10, 44-20-372, 43-21-10, 48-6-60